albihasani94/albihasani94.github.io/_posts/2020-10-11-helpful-npes.md

     at com.albi.helpful.npe.App.main(App.java:23)
 ```

 This sets them apart.
 The second case is another story because the whole reference is `null`, and it is this faulty segment that caused it.
-There was no way we could have found it without debugging.
+There was no way we could have known without debugging.

 Making it so easy, the developers can focus on actually fixing the NPE, rather than starting a quest to find the reference that caused it.
 In most cases, this feature will serve it for us.
 Going back to the statement from Hoare, the Java language designers take it seriously to offer the best programming experience to developers, if not for reversing decisions of the past which could not be abandoned due to the backward-compatibility promise, instead offering a bag of improvements such as this one.